 Each piece of manufacturing equipment in your plant is full of valuable data that can reveal low or no-cost measures to eliminate energy waste that causes your bills to be unnecessarily high.
-Installing real-time energy monitoring equipment puts your energy team in full control of your energy consumption, with the side benefit of providing alerts that can help prevent breakdowns in your facility’s equipment.
+Installing real-time energy monitoring equipment puts your energy team in full control of your energy consumption, with the side benefit of providing alerts that can help prevent breakdowns in the facility’s equipment.
 Monitoring can also generate off-hour consumption savings as in the TACSA industrial metallurgy case.
 Indeed, it is essential for you to be aware of the time, days and processes that generate the highest energy consumption in your plant.
 By doing so, you could avoid peak-period rates, and adjust accordingly your operational hours.

 3. Switch to LED Lighting

 First, you were told to switch from fluorescent to CFL, and now it’s all about LEDs.
-With a lifespan of up to 50,000 hours for high-quality LED lamps, there are significant energy savings to be found – on the order of 90%!
+With a lifespan of up to 50,000 hours for high-quality LED lamps, there are significant energy savings to be made – on the order of 75%.
 Pretty hard to argue within a cost-benefit analysis you’ll need to submit to the CFO.
 Plus, a switch to LEDs comes with added benefits for your facility’s working environment by providing a higher quality of lighting which increases safety and productivity.

 4. Power Factor Correction